 [Yellow triangle of happiness – Vicodin pills.
 Photo: RS2Photography] In October 2017, U.S. President Donald Trump declared the opioid crisis a national emergency.
 The Administration’s opioid commission recommended an initiative “Stop Opioid Abuse” as a form of a call for a nation-wide response to a devastating statistic of deaths caused by drug overdose.

 Nearly 64,000 Americans died from it in 2016, and the number went even higher in 2017 and 2018 with over 70,000 drug-related deaths per year.
 The reports also showed that about two-thirds of those overdose deaths involve opioids.
-According to a drug hotline, the number of calls related to problems with opioids is constantly growing.
+According to Addiction Resource, the number of calls related to problems with opioids is constantly growing.
 Their primer advice is to not wait but to seek help immediately, for yourself or for others.

 Misuse and abuse of opioids

 Opioids, also known as opiates, are a class of drugs findable in two forms.
 The natural form is extracted from the opium poppy and the most familiar products gained from this derivation are codeine and morphine.

 The best known synthetic versions are oxycodone and hydrocodone, probably more recognizable as brand names such as Vicodin, OxyContin, and Percocet.
 They are all prescription painkillers, prescribed for acute or chronic pain, associated with post-surgery rehabilitation, bone, head, or spine injuries, and for illnesses, such as cancer, where the patient can experience severe pain for a period of time longer than a few months.